 (c) “Fraud – – A dealer or an agent or employee of a dealer may not commit any fraud in the execution of or any material alteration of a contract, power of attorney, or other document incident to a sales transaction.

 Lawyer Near Me for the Dealer Not Paying Off My Trade In

 The attorneys at Whitney, LLP have successfully sued many car dealerships in Maryland.
 There is no end to the illegal practices the dealer engage in, and we are very familiar with their illegal actions.

 The dealer not paying off the trade, selling the trade, and making the trade be repossessed are things we can help you with.

-Our attorneys’ fees are recovered from the dishonest dealership.
 Whitney, LLP’s phone number is 410 583 8000, or use our Quick Contact form.
-Call Us for your Free Consultation.
+Call Us for your Legal Consultation.